Being Canadian, we have already enjoyed our Thanksgiving turkey, and it was delicious.

 - I always cook the stuffing separately.

 - Unless you are certain that your oven thermostat is correct, use a meat thermometer.
-Since the oven temperature in this method barely above the official ‘done temperature’ you must be sure that you do reach the correct temperature.
+Since the oven temperature in this method is barely above the official ‘done temperature’ you must be sure that you do reach the correct temperature.

 This is based on a method found in Let’s Cook it Right by Adele Davis.
 (That old cookbook is one of my treasures.)